mzohaibqc/react-app/README.md

 Here are commands available:
-You need nodejs ans npm for this project.
+You need nodejs and npm for this project.

 - Install dependencies: npm install